 6131 Hwy.
 64, Bloomfield, NM 87413

-Visit Salmon Ruins and you will discover the Salmon Ruins, a Museum, Heritage Park, Journey Into the Past Tours and the San Juan County Archaeological Research Center and Library Museum.
+Visit Salmon Ruins and you will discover a Museum Heritage Park, Journey Into the Past Tours and the San Juan County Archaeological Research Center and Library Museum.
 This hidden gem is a must see for every history buff, archeology nut and cultural adventure seeker.
 So, whether you are looking to expand your knowledge of the Ancestral Puebloans, want to walk in the footsteps of an ancient culture or are simply looking for something to do for an afternoon, Salmon Ruins is one Four Corners attraction that you should not miss.

 4601 College Blvd.
 Farmington NM 87402